Emperorj0ker/ClixArt/README.md

 # ROC Online Art

-All images in Characters/Marvel are © MARVEL.
+All images in Characters/Marvel © MARVEL.

-All images in Characters/DC are © DC COMICS.
+All images in Characters/DC © DC COMICS.

-All images in Characters/TMNT are © Viacom International.
+All images in Characters/TMNT © Viacom International.

 HeroClix is © NECA/WizKids LLC, the name and logo are trademarks of NECA/WizKids LLC.